 Los Coches Adobe might just be one of the terrifying places in California.
 In the early days, Los Coches Adobe was the site of a mine.
 However, one day a horrific accident caused over 30 mine workers to be trapped in a collapse.
 All of them lost their lives.
 A tragedy like that has to leave a stain on the very land, so it is little wonder this place is haunted!

 Locals and visitors alike have heard the screams of trapped miners emanating from an old well on the property and there are also numerous reports of a lady in black and a male phantom walking around the grounds.
 Some even claim to have seen the ghost of a man hanging from a tree just on the boundary of the property!

-There are few structures in this world that are as infamous as Alcatraz!
+Few structures in this world are as infamous as Alcatraz!
 Prisons are often a haven for restless spirits and Alcatraz is no different.
-In fact, this former high-security prison is probably even more likely to be haunted given what the conditions were like when it was in operation coupled with the dangerous criminals who were housed within its walls.
+This former high-security prison is probably even more likely to be haunted given what the conditions were like when it was in operation coupled with the dangerous criminals who were housed within its walls.